 (3) A receipt shall be required for any single miscellaneous business expenses charge over ten dollars.
 State agents shall first use any free internet or phone services prior to incurring these expenses.

-(E) International meal, incidental, and miscellaneous expenses outside the continental U.S. (international)
+(E) Meal, incidental, and miscellaneous expenses outside the continental U.S. (international)

-(1) A state agent traveling outside the Continental U.S., assigned to a foreign office, or otherwise on approved international travel status, including international conferences, shall be entitled to reimbursement of meals and meal gratuities up to twenty per cent of the cost of the meal at actual cost when such cost is reasonable as determined by the head of the state agency or his/her designee.
+(1) A state agent traveling outside the continental U.S., assigned to a foreign office, or otherwise on approved international travel status, including international conferences, shall be entitled to reimbursement of meals and meal gratuities up to twenty per cent of the cost of the meal at actual cost when such cost is reasonable as determined by the head of the state agency or his/her designee.

 (1) Continental U.S.